haren2312/kubernetes-course/_exercises/10-kustomize/01-first_kustomize_project.md

 # Getting Started with Your First Kustomize Project

 Welcome to the exciting world of Kustomize!
-In this guide, we’re going to embark on creating your very first customized project.
+In this guide, we’re going to embark on creating your very first Kustomize project.
 The beauty of Kustomize lies in its ability to manage your Kubernetes configurations seamlessly, and by the end of this exercise, you will have created a simple but effective deployment and service configuration. 🚀

 ## Overview